 EXtended File Descriptors (XFDs) are based on your COBOL File Descriptors (FDs).
 Each XFD describes all of the fields for one file.

 XFD directives are optional comments that you can use in your FDs to control how things look on the database side.
-Many applications use only the -Fx compiler option.
+Many applications use only the CREATEXFD directive.
 XFD directives are most commonly used when a site intends to do a lot of work with the relational database management system (RDBMS) outside of the COBOL application, and wants to control how the database table is built.

 XFD directives are special comments placed into an FD in your COBOL source code.
 They guide the building of the XFDs, which in turn guide the building of the database table.